Survivors and investigators are spending Thanksgiving questioning the motive behind a mass shooting in a Virginia Walmart that left 6 workers dead | KRDO

 Employees were preparing for an overnight shift when a manager opened fire with a handgun in the break room just after 10 p.m., officials said.

-Authorities identified the people who were killed as Randy Blevins, 70; Lorenzo Gamble, 43; Tyneka Johnson, 22; Brian Pendleton, 38; Kellie Pyle, 52; and a 16-year-old boy, who’s not being named because he’s a minor.
+Authorities identified the people killed as Randy Blevins, 70, Lorenzo Gamble, 43, Tyneka Johnson, 22, Brian Pendleton, 38, Kellie Pyle, 52, and a 16-year-old boy, who’s not being named because he’s a minor.

-Four people injured in the shooting were still hospitalized on the eve of Thanksgiving, with at least two of them in critical condition, according to Dr. Michael Hooper, vice president and chief medical officer of Sentara Norfolk General Hospital.
+Two people injured in the shooting remained hospitalized in critical condition on Thanksgiving, and one injured victim was discharged Wednesday, a Sentara Norfolk General Hospital spokesperson said.

-The shooting, yet another example of how horrific gun violence upends American life in the most conventional settings, has left many grieving the loss of loved ones and survivors traumatized from what they witnessed in their workplace.
-As the long journey of processing those feelings begins, questions on what could have led to the killings linger.
+The shooting, yet another example of how horrific gun violence upends American life in the most conventional settings, has left many grieving the loss of loved ones and survivors traumatized from what they witnessed.
+As the long journey of processing those emotions begins, questions on what could have led to the killings linger.

-Donya Prioleau told CNN she was inside the employee break room when the shooter began firing at coworkers.
+Donya Prioleau was inside the employee break room when the shooter began firing at coworkers, she said.

 “We don’t know what made him do this,” Prioleau said.
 “None of us can understand why it happened.”

-The gunman was identified as Andre Bing, who was working as a team lead on the overnight shift.
-Bing, 31, had been working for Walmart since 2010, the company said.
+The gunman was identified as Andre Bing, who was working as overnight “team lead.”
+The 31-year-old had been working for Walmart since 2010, the company said.

-Bing “came in, shot three of my friends … before I took off running.
-Half of us didn’t believe it was real until some of us saw all the blood on the floor,” Prioleau said.
+Bing shot three of Prioleau’s friends “before I took off running.
+Half of us didn’t believe it was real until some of us saw all the blood on the floor,” she said.

 Two slain victims and the shooter were found in the break room, while another was found at the front of the store, Chesapeake city officials said, and three others died at the hospital.
 Officials are trying to determine the exact number of injuries as some people may have taken themselves to hospitals.